Kashmiri Pandit ATM guard shot dead by terrorists in Pulwama | Politics

 Kashmiri Pandit ATM guard shot dead by terrorists in Pulwama

-We will not allow the terrorists to succeed in their evil designs, the DIG said.It was the first attack on a member of the minority community in Kashmir this year.Last year, terrorists carried out nearly 30 attacks on civilians, killing 18 persons including three Kashmiri Pandits, a bank manager from Rajasthan, a woman teacher from Jammu and eight non-local workers.Political parties condemned the killing.Deeply saddened...
+We will not allow the terrorists to succeed in their evil designs, the DIG said.It was the first attack on a member of the minority community in Kashmir this year.Last year, terrorists carried out nearly 30 attacks on civilians, killing 18 persons, including three Kashmiri Pandits, a bank manager from Rajasthan, a woman teacher from Jammu and eight non-local workers.J-K Lieutenant Governor Manoj Sinha and political parties condemned the killing.Sinha said the administration has given a free hand to security forces to deal with terrorists.My heartfelt condolences to the bereaved family.

 - Country: